-Note: To make sure that the machine isn’t in maintenance mode, from the User Details view, review the Machine Details panel.
+Note: To make sure that the machine is not in maintenance mode, from the User Details view, review the Machine Details panel.

-When you type the user’s name in a Search field, Director searches for users in the Active Directory for users across all sites that are configured to support Director.
+When you type the user’s name in a Search field, Director searches for users in the Active Directory for users across all sites configured to support Director.

 When you type a multiuser machine name in a Search field, Director displays the Machine Details for the specified machine.

-When you type an endpoint name in a Search field, Director uses the unauthenticated (anonymous) and authenticated sessions that are connected to a specific endpoint.
-This search enables troubleshooting unauthenticated sessions.
+When you type an endpoint name in a Search field, Director uses the unauthenticated (anonymous) and authenticated sessions that are connected to a specific endpoint, which enables troubleshooting unauthenticated sessions.
 Ensure that endpoint names are unique to enable troubleshooting of unauthenticated sessions.